The episode begins with two "grabbers", to put viewers in their seats

 cartoon outlines showing one species evolving into another in this episode are cool,

-perhaps this visual encourages us to forget that one whole planet or animal
+perhaps this visual encourages us to forget that one whole plant or animal

 doesn't morph into something new when zapped by radiation.
 If he's zapped,